nexxeln/spotify-voice-control/README.md

 3. Say `play {track name}` to play a track (say `play random` to play a random track from your saved tracks)
 4. Say `album {album name}` to play an album
 5. Say `artist {artist name}` to play songs of an artist (say `artist random` to play a random artist from your followed artists)
+6. Say `playlist {playlist name}` to play a playlist
-6. Say `pause` to pause the music
+7. Say `pause` to pause the music
-7. Say `resume` to resume the music
+8. Say `resume` to resume the music
-8. Say `skip` to skip to the next track
+9. Say `skip` to skip to the next track
-9. Say `volume {number}` to set the volume to a number between 0 and 100
+10. Say `volume {number}` to set the volume to a number between 0 and 100
-10. Say `repeat` to put the current track in on repeat
+11. Say `repeat` to put the current track in on repeat
-11. Say `shuffle {ON/OFF}` to turn shuffle on or off
+12. Say `shuffle {ON/OFF}` to turn shuffle on or off
-12. Sometimes the speech_recognition library doesn't understand some names.
+13. Sometimes the speech_recognition library doesn't understand some names.
 For this there is a presets feature
       - Go to `settings.json` and add your own presets
       - See `presets_example.json` for an example
       - Make your own in `settings.json`
       - Presets can only be one word so make it meaningful
       - Now you can say `{preset}` to play a preset
-13. Say `quit` to quit the program
+14. Say `quit` to quit the program

 <p align="right">(<a href="#top">back to top</a>)</p>